SamuelMwangiW/laravel-vite/README.md

 ```
  - Run `npm install` to install the dependencies and `npm run dev` to start the development server
  - Build your amazing project
+ - Since samuelmwangiw/laravel-vite publishes all assets to your `App` namespace, it should be safe to remove the package from your dependencies

 ### Existing Project
 First install the package from composer: